Virginia's Gov. Northam says that wasn't him in racist photo

 Alan Suderman, The Associated Press

+"I am not in that photograph," he told reporters gathered at the Executive Mansion in Richmond, calling the shot offensive and horrific.

+While talking with reporters, Northam admitted that he had previously worn blackface around that time, saying he once had used shoe polish to darken his face as part of a Michael Jackson costume he fashioned for a 1984 dance contest in San Antonio, Texas, when he was in the U.S. Army.
+Northam said he regrets that he didn't understand "the harmful legacy of an action like that."

-RICHMOND, Va. -- Virginia's governor on Saturday vowed to remain in office despite widespread calls for his resignation after a racist photo surfaced on a school yearbook page.
-His refusal to step down could signal a potentially long and bruising fight between Northam and his former supporters.
+His refusal to step down could signal a potentially long and bruising fight between Northam and his former supporters, which includes virtually all of the state's Democratic establishment.

-Northam said at a news conference he had prematurely apologized for appearing in what he called a "horrific" picture of a person in blackface and another wearing a Ku Klux Klan outfit.
-The photo appeared on Northam's profile page in his 1984 medical school yearbook.

-The Democratic governor said he had never even seen the yearbook before Friday and that he was blindsided by what was on his page.
+After he spoke, both of Virginia's U.S. senators said they called Northam to tell him that he must resign.
+In a joint statement Saturday night, Sens.
+Mark Warner and Tim Kaine and the dean of Virginia's congressional delegation, Rep. Bobby Scott, said the recent events "have inflicted immense pain and irrevocably broken the trust Virginians must have in their leaders."

+Since Friday, groups calling for his resignation included the Virginia Democratic Party and the Virginia Legislative Black Caucus.
+Virginia Attorney General Mark R. Herring, a Democrat, and top Republicans in the Virginia General Assembly also urged Northam to resign, as have many declared and potential Democratic presidential candidates.

-In his first apology on Friday, Northam called the costume he wore "clearly racist and offensive," but he didn't say which one he had worn.
+In an initial apology about the photograph on Friday, Northam had admitted to being in the photograph but did not say which of the two costumes he had worn.

 The scars from centuries of racial oppression are still raw in a state that was once home to the capital of the Confederacy.